b1zz1/bizzi-bank/README.md

-# bizzi-bank
+# bizzi-costs
-Simple bank system made with React following a youtube course.
+Simple project costs management app made following a tutorial in youtube, using React.